i-like-robots/rsvp/README.md

 # Wedding RSVP App

 This is an application I built for a friend's wedding to collect guest's RSVPs and contact details.
-It is built using [Ruby on Rails] with SMS and email functionality provided by [Twilio] and [SendGrid], and an admin dashboards provided by [Administrate].
+It is built using [Ruby on Rails] with SMS and email functionality provided by [Twilio] and [SendGrid].
+The admin dashboards were created using the [Administrate] Gem.

 [Ruby on Rails]: https://rubyonrails.org/
 [Twilio]: https://www.twilio.com/